HunorTotBagi/HunorTotBagi/README.md

   <section>
     <h1>Hi, I'm Hunor 👋</h1>
     <p>
-      <strong>.NET Backend Engineer</strong> with 3+ years of professional experience, working primarily with C#, ASP.NET Core, and Clean Architecture.
-I enjoy building scalable APIs and database-driven systems, with a strong focus on privacy-first backend solutions.
-With a strong analytical foundation
-      from my <strong>Master’s in Applied Mathematics</strong> I bring precision, problem-solving and clean code practices to every project.
+Software Engineer with 3+ years of experience building enterprise applications and backend services using C#/.NET.
+I specialize in designing scalable APIs, event-driven systems, and database-driven applications using modern architectural patterns such as CQRS and Event Sourcing.
+Backed by a Master's degree in Applied Mathematics, I bring a strong analytical mindset, attention to detail, and a passion for solving complex technical problems.
     </p>
     <p>
       I am currently learning <a href=https://angular.dev/>Angular<a> as part of my transition toward becoming a full-stack developer.